 Now Mob Rules Games boss Rick Dakan has revealed that the game's development has prematurely halted.

 "The principal cause for our dire condition is that there are no longer any programmers working on the game," said Mr Dakan in a blogpost updating backers.

-of the problems the game has had over at Kickstarter.
+You can see Rick's full explanation of the problems the game has had over at Kickstarter.
 With all the cash and programming problems, Rick felt so bad about letting down the backers that he was willing to refund, out of his own pocket, anyone who wanted their money back.
 While most companies will silently kill off projects that do not meet expectations, his forthcoming post about the state of affairs actually had a positive effect on the project's future.

 I've had a lot of interested emails from programmers offering their help.
 Thank you all very much!
 There's a lot to sift through and I'm not sure what the best way to proceed will be, but I am very encouraged by these offers and want to try and figure out the best way to take advantage of this opportunity.
 I've reached out to a good friend of mine who's an expert in collaborative open source development, and he and I will talk soon.
 I also want to discuss this exciting development with Blue Mammoth and get their take on it.